-No. Principle Definition General guidelines/ standards / Roles regaining control over a nuclear reactor core, nuclear chain reaction or other source of radiation in the event of a loss of control and for mitigating any harmful consequences.
-9 Emergency preparedness and response Arrangements must be made for emergency preparedness and response for nuclear or radiation incidents The primary goals of preparedness and response for a nuclear or radiation emergency are: To ensure that arrangements are in place for an effective response at the scene and, as appropriate, at the local, regional, national and international levels, to a nuclear or radiation emergency.
-To ensure that, for reasonably foreseeable incidents, radiation risks would be minor.
-For any incidents that do occur, to take practical measures to mitigate any consequences for human life and health and the environment.
-Scope and extent of arrangements for emergency preparedness and response have to reflect: The likelihood and the possible consequences of a nuclear or radiation emergency; The characteristics of the radiation risks; and the nature and location of the facilities and activities.
-In developing the emergency response arrangements, consideration has to be given to all reasonably foreseeable events.
+No. Principle Definition General guidelines/ standards / Roles radiation incidents radiation emergency. √ To ensure that, for reasonably foreseeable incidents, radiation risks would be minor. ✓ For any incidents that do occur, to take practical measures to mitigate any consequences for human life and health and the environment. • Scope and extent of arrangements for emergency preparedness and response have to reflect: The likelihood and the possible consequences of a nuclear or radiation emergency; The characteristics of the radiation risks; and the nature and location of the facilities and activities. • In developing the emergency response arrangements, consideration has to be given to all reasonably foreseeable events.
 Emergency plans have to be exercised periodically to ensure the preparedness of the organizations having responsibilities in emergency response.
-10 Protective actions to reduce existing or unregulated Protective actions to reduce existing or unregulated radiation risks must be justified and optimized • Radiation risks may arise in situations other than in facilities and activities that are in compliance with regulatory control.
-In such situations, if the radiation risks are relatively high, consideration has to be given to whether protective actions can reasonably be taken to reduce radiation exposures and to remediate adverse conditions. radiation risks One type of situation concerns radiation of essentially natural origin.
-Such situations include exposure to radon gas in dwellings and workplaces, for example, for which remedial actions can be taken if necessary.
-A second type of situation concerns exposure that arises from human activities conducted in the past that were never subjected to regulatory control, or that were subjected to an

-No. Principle Definition General guidelines/ standards / Roles earlier, less rigorous regime of control.
-An example is situations in which radioactive residues remain from former mining operations.
-A third type of situation concerns protective actions, such as remediation measures, taken following an uncontrolled release of radionuclides to the environment.
-(1454.001 • The protective actions are considered justified only if they yield sufficient benefit to outweigh the radiation risks and other detriments associated with taking them.
+10 O Protective actions to reduce existing or unregulated radiation risks must be existing or unregulated unregulated Radiation risks may arise in situations other than in facilities and activities that are in compliance with regulatory control.
+In such situations, if the radiation risks are relatively high, consideration has to be given to whether protective actions can reasonably be taken to reduce radiation exposures and to remediate adverse conditions. radiation risks ✓ One type of situation concerns radiation of essentially natural origin.
+Such situations include exposure to radon gas in dwellings and workplaces, for example, for which remedial actions can be taken if necessary. ✓ A second type of situation concerns exposure that arises from human activities conducted in the past that were never subjected to regulatory control, or that were subjected to an earlier, less rigorous regime of control.
+An example is situations in which radioactive residues remain from former mining operations. ✓ A third type of situation concerns protective actions, such as remediation measures, taken following an uncontrolled release of radionuclides to the environment.
+(IAEA 004 4) (NI= COD 0/0) • The protective actions are considered justified only if they yield sufficient benefit to outweigh the radiation risks and other detriments associated with taking them.